640 South State StreetDover, Delaware 19901

 Autoimmune hepatitis can be either type 1 or type 2.
 Type 1 can affect anyone but is most common in young women.
 About half of people with type 1 autoimmune hepatitis have another autoimmune disease, such as type 1 diabetes or ulcerative colitis.
 Adults can develop type 2 autoimmune hepatitis, but it's most common in girls ages 2 to 14.

 People with type 2 autoimmune hepatitis make liver kidney microsomal antibodies, which are different from the antibodies found in type 1 disease.

-Your child may need this test if your child's doctor suspects that she has autoimmune hepatitis or wants to rule out other liver or metabolic conditions.
+Your child may need this test if your child's healthcare provider suspects that she has autoimmune hepatitis.
+Or your child may need the test if the provider wants to rule out other liver or metabolic conditions.
 Signs and symptoms of autoimmune hepatitis include:

 Itching, sometimes over the whole body

 Lack of appetite